 The notes issued by the Company are with limited recourse to certain assets of the Company.
-Noteholders will only have recourse to the Collateral Account and Collateral Payment Account relating to the Class A and B Notes.
-In addition to the windstorm perils associated with the Retrocession Agreement, investors in the notes issued by the Company (the "Noteholders") are exposed to the credit risk of the Ceding Insurer and The Bank of New York Mellon (as Indenture Trustee).
+Noteholders will only have recourse to the Collateral Account and Collateral Payment Account relating to the Class A Notes.
+In addition to the windstorm and severe thunderstorm perils associated with the Retrocession Agreement, investors in the notes issued by the Company (the "Noteholders") are exposed to the credit risk of NN RE (Netherlands) N.V. (as Ceding Reinsurer), and The Bank of New York Mellon (as Indenture Trustee).